slang-i18n/slang/README.md

 `strings.i18n.csv`, `strings_fr.i18n.csv`, etc.

 You can also merge multiple locales into one single csv file!
 To do this, you need at least 3 columns.
 The first row contains the locale names.
+Please avoid locales in file names!

 ```csv
 key,en,de-DE